 - flight test

-Andrew Rae graduated from Imperial College in 1987 and joined the High-Lift Section of the Aerodynamics Department at the Royal Aircraft Establishment, Farnborough.
-His activities there concentrated on the physics of multi-element aerofoils, largely but not exclusively for civil aircraft, including Reynolds number effects and wake vorticity.
-Based at the 5m Pressurised Wind Tunnel at Farnborough he was involved in the development and application of wind tunnel corrections and test techniques.
-He has managed tests at over 30 other major facilities in seven countries and worked on projects for Airbus, Boeing and several Formula 1 teams.
-He was Deputy Chairman of the Technical & Scientific Board of the European Wind Tunnel Association (EWA) and within this framework was the focus for wind tunnel correction and advanced simulation methodologies.
+Prof Andrew Rae graduated from Imperial College in 1987 and joined the High-Lift Section of the Aerodynamics Department at the Royal Aircraft Establishment (later DRA, DERA and QinetiQ), Farnborough.
+His activities there concentrated on the physics of multi-element aerofoils, largely but not exclusively for civil aircraft, including Reynolds-number effects and wake vorticity.
+Based at the 5m Pressurised Wind Tunnel at Farnborough he was involved in the development and application of wind tunnel corrections and test techniques for low-speed wing design.
+He has managed tests at over 30 other major facilities in seven countries and worked on projects for Airbus, Boeing and many Formula 1 teams.
+He was Deputy Chairman of the Technical and Scientific Board of the European Wind Tunnel Association (EWA) and within this framework was the focus for wind tunnel correction and advanced simulation methodologies.

+His first role in academia was as a Royal Academy of Engineering Visiting Professor of Engineering Design at Surrey University.
 He is currently Professor of Engineering responsible for engineering research and strategy across the University’s partners, and holds a personal Chair as Professor of Experimental and Applied Aerodynamics.
-He is Director of the Centre for Advanced Engineering at Perth College UHI, is a member of the Royal Aeronautical Society's Aerodynamics Specialist Group and an External Examiner at Cranfield University for the MSc in Military Aerospace and Airworthiness.
-He is a Visiting Professor at Zhengzhou Institute of Aviation Management and was, until recently, a Royal Academy of Engineering Visiting Professor of Engineering Design in the School of Engineering and Physical Sciences at Surrey University.
+He is the Chair of the Royal Aeronautical Society's Aerodynamics Specialist Group and is a Visiting Professor at Zhengzhou University of Aeronautics and at Changsha University of Science of Technology, both in China.

 - 'Particle Image Velocimetry Measurements in the DERA 5 Metre Pressurised Low Speed Wind Tunnel of the Flow Field behind a Half Model of the Airbus A310 in a High Lift Configuration’, A J Rae, DERA/MSS5/TR980100, June 1999.